$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 ÖKOCAT Super Soft Natural Wood Clumping Cat Litter with Odor Control

-A bully cat or dog can make cats anxious about being in the litter box where they are a sitting target.
-This is particularly so if the box is enclosed as mentioned earlier.
+A bully cat or dog can make cats anxious about being in the litter box, where the cat is a sitting target.
+This is particularly so if the box is enclosed, as mentioned earlier.
 Take the lid off the box.

 This also applies to young children who are just interested in what is happening and set out to explore.